Numbers of signed Spanish mortgages

 Spanish Banks experience a net outflow in month

-After a few months of more new loans flowing into the Spanish lenders books than being cancelled March saw a net outflow.
+After a few months of more new loans flowing into the Spanish lenders books than cancelled March saw a net outflow.

 Cancelled loans were 31.124 and new loans 30.170.
 This despite the increases seen in March.

 Political changes may impact as year progresses

-It will remain to be seen what if any impact the Spanish general election and the return of a socialist government will have on confidence going forward but given the party have actually held power via a coalition for a few months now hopefully the certainty will have a positive impact.
+It will remain to be seen what if any impact the Spanish general election and the return of a socialist government will have on confidence going forward.
+Given the party have actually held power via a coalition for a few months now, hopefully the certainty will have a positive impact.

-Brexit on the other hand and the uncertainty it is bringing has dampened the number of UK buyers and in turn applications in process with the Spanish Banks.
+Brexit on the other hand and the uncertainty it is bringing has dampened the number of UK buyers.
+In turn applications in process with the Spanish Banks.

-Rumour is that BBVA are no longer offering mortgages to UK nationals at this moment in time but they are the only lender where this is the case.
+Rumour is that BBVA are no longer offering mortgages to UK nationals.
+However they are the only lender where this is the case.
 Given many regions within each lender can operate somewhat autonomously it may just be with BBVA a local decision rather than a national one.

-All other nationalities including a growth in US and Canadian applicants are finding more and more Len dress willing to lend.
+All other nationalities, including a growth in US and Canadian applicants, are finding more and more lenders willing to lend.